SmartPracticeschool/SPS-5853-Movie-ticketing-bot/README.md

 4. Give visual representation of available seat and book desired seat.

 More functions and details are provided in Project Report.

+Note: I have added debug node as telegram sender and reciver since i was unable to remove my bot info from flow.
+Since it could be miss used to manipulate bot.